GetDKAN/dkan/docs/components/workflow/workflow.rst

-For each state transition (for example from *Draft* to *Needs Review*, from *Needs Review* to *Draft*, etc) a set of users with workflow roles will be notifyied by an email notification.
+For each state transition (for example from *Draft* to *Needs Review*, from *Needs Review* to *Draft*, etc) a set of users with workflow roles will be notified by an email notification.
 The users will be selected following those
 rules:

 1. Email original content author.